Skip to main content

 CONSTRAINTS:

-- Must validate CSV format before processing
+- Validate CSV format before processing

 - Maximum 1000 users per import